weijunsyu/ATLAES-Sherry/README.md

     Player character sprites have already been made, follow those examples and scale others accordingly.
     For reference the player character is a female adult.
     Player character will be made up of a WHITE foreground with RED accents and background.
-    NPC characters will be WHITE foreground and BLACK background.
+    NPC characters will be WHITE foreground and RED background.

   Special NPC/Bosses:
     Made on a NxN GAME TILE such that N can be any positive integer.
-    Similar to NPC designs, scale based on the player character sprite size and keep the colours WHITE and BLACK.
+    Similar to NPC designs, scale based on the player character sprite size and keep the colours WHITE and RED.

   NOTES ON COLOUR:
     All sprites should be made up of 2 colours only.
-    Testing with colour swaps may occur but to maintain style ALL sprites MUST ONLY have TWO colours.

   ALL UNITY BASED WORK WILL BE REFERENCED BY UNITY UNITS (as that's how unity works)